Scholarships and Bursaries

 Canadian Engineering Memorial Foundation

-These scholarships award female Engineering students in Canada at the Undergraduate, Masters or Ph.D. levels.
-Visit the Scholarships for Women in Engineering page for details.
+These scholarships award female engineering students in Canada at the undergraduate, master's or doctorate levels.
+Visit the Awards for Women in Engineering page for details.